(Last updated August 26, 2014)

-At Progressive, we work hard to protect your personal information.
+We are committed to protecting your privacy and earning your trust.
 This Policy describes the information we collect about you and how we use and protect it.
 By using this Web site, you consent to the policies and practices described in this Policy.

 - What information do you collect about me?

-- Who might get information about me from Progressive?
+- Who might get information about me from you?

 - What does the technical jargon mean?